More About Our Board & Advisors

 Christopher Davies is currently a property manager of residential and commercial properties in the San Francisco area.
 His prior professional experience included more than 25 years in information technology, with extensive experience as a systems and application programmer.
 Christopher’s non-profit experience includes more than 15 years as an active volunteer for the San Francisco SPCA.
 He lives in San Francisco and joined the Maya Health Alliance Board in 2019.

-Mark Doerr is a Special Counsel at Katten Muchin Rosenman LLP in Chicago.
+Mark Doerr is a partner in the Litigation practice group at Greenspoon Marder in New York.
 He earned his Juris Doctor in 2010 from Columbia Law School, where he was a Harlan Fiske Stone Scholar and articles editor of the Human Rights Law Review.
 He received his Bachelor of Arts in Philosophy, with distinction, from the University of Illinois at Urbana-Champaign, where he was an Edmund J. James Scholar.